arrat-tools/deploy/guide-vehicle-installation/Install_Vehicle_Software.md

+<h1 align="center">Install Vehicle Software</h1>

+**💡 Hint:** You can find more details on this project at the [vehicle repository][link-to-repo].

 ## Overview

-* What is RA DAQ GUI software
+- What is RA DAQ GUI software
-* What is its purpose
+- What is its purpose
-* What are the components and their functions
+- What are the components and their functions

 RA-DAQ-GUI is a companion software to the ARRAT (road audit tool) designed to run in the vehicle compute platform that performs the data collection tasks for road audit.
 It is created as a ROS package and assumes the sensors required for road audit come with ROS packages as well.
 The two parts of the RA-DAQ-GUI software are:

-* Calibration GUI
+- Calibration GUI
-* Data Acquisition GUI
+- Data Acquisition GUI
-* Data Sync Script
+- Data Sync Script

 Below are the sections on:

-* Installation
+- Installation
-* Configuration
+- Configuration
-* Calibration Process
+- Calibration Process
-* Data Collection Process
+- Data Collection Process

 ## Installation

-Here's a step-by-step guide to create a ROS workspace, clone a ROS package, build it with ```catkin_make```, source the environment, and launch a ROS package.
+Here's a step-by-step guide to create a ROS workspace, clone a ROS package, build it with `catkin_make`, source the environment, and launch a ROS package.
 The instructions are tailored for Ubuntu (typically used with ROS) and assume ROS Noetic (which uses Python 3 and is supported on Ubuntu 20.04).

 ✅ Prerequisites

 Ensure you have:

-* Ubuntu 20.04
+- Ubuntu 20.04
-* ROS Noetic installed (ROS Noetic install instructions)
+- ROS Noetic installed (ROS Noetic install instructions)
-* ```catkin tools``` available (```catkin_make``` is used in this guide)
+- `catkin tools` available (`catkin_make` is used in this guide)

 <br>